vegaprotocol/specs/protocol/0067-transfers.md

 - [ ] The spam protection mechanics prevent me to do more than X transfers per epoch.
 - [ ] As a user, I cannot transfer from my margin accounts
 - [ ] As a user, I cannot transfer from my staking accounts

+### Recurring transfers
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and end epoch, and a factor of 1
+  - [ ] Until the epoch is reached not transfers are executed
+  - [ ] Once I reach the start epoch transfers happens.
+  - [ ] The same amount is transfered every epoch
+  - [ ] After I reach the epoch after the end epoch, no transfers are executed anymore
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and end epoch, and a factor of 0.7
+  - [ ] Until the epoch is reached not transfers are executed
+  - [ ] Once I reach the start epoch transfers happens.
+  - [ ] The amount transfered every epoch decrease
+  - [ ] After I reach the epoch after the end epoch, no transfers are executed anymore
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and no end epoch, and a factor of 1
+  - [ ] Until the epoch is reached not transfers are executed
+  - [ ] Once I reach the start epoch transfers happens.
+  - [ ] The amount transfered every epoch stay the same
+  - [ ] The transfers happen forever
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and no end epoch, and a factor of 1
+  - [ ] Until the epoch is reached not transfers are executed
+  - [ ] Once I reach the start epoch transfers happens.
+  - [ ] I cancel the transfer after the start epoch, before the end epoch
+  - [ ] No transfer are executed anymore
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and no end epoch, and a factor of 1
+  - [ ] I cancel the transfer after the start epoch, before the end epoch
+  - [ ] No transfer are executed at all
+- [ ] As a user I can transfer create a recurring funds from a general account to an other supported account
+  - [ ] I specify a start and no end epoch, and a factor of 1
+  - [ ] Until the epoch is reached not transfers are executed
+  - [ ] Once I reach the start epoch transfers happens.
+  - [ ] The account runs out of funds, the transfer is stopped, no more transfers are executed.